lmmx/mdblocks/README.md

 [B2B](https://en.wikipedia.org/wiki/Business-to-business)) but the modified notion of 'documentation' to mean narration/explanation doesn't hold when the reader is the 'user' (more like [B2C](https://en.wikipedia.org/wiki/B2C)).

-## TODO

-- Test if `pybtickblock` escapes work in Python 3.6 and update dependencies

-The trickier parts left to do involve 'here documents' or file literals, i.e. strings sent over a pipe or otherwise entered as STDIN which get treated as a file

-- Shell command execution, i.e. treat 'here documents'(?) (or however you call file literals piped over STDIN) the same as actual shell scripts
-  - Is it possible to retrieve the full command from the history by `fc -e : 1`?
-- Improvements to `pybtickblock` when used with the `-c` flag to `python`
-  - Add the ability to use all flags with the `-c` flag to `pybtickblock`
-    - Currently, `-c` will 'consume' all other flags (it is possible to pass as `$python_arg`)
-  - Add function code to also ignore escaped colons (as for escaped single quotes)
-  - Print fancy text to TTY and non-fancy to clipboard